HEAL Town SPotlight: Bel Air, MD

 Much of this work is supported through the Sustainability Action Plan that provides key strategies to improve social, economic, and environmental health of the community.
 One of these strategies is to improve the community food system and develop a local community garden.
 Failing to implement the garden on its own, the Town turned to community partners for support.
 “We were trying and failing to get community gardens started in the Town… we just couldn’t get it to chug along on its own.
 Finally, we had the [St. Matthew’s Lutheran Church] take the reins and now it has 70 plots that they provide to parishioners and folks in the neighborhood,” explained Mr. Small.
 The partnership between the Town and St. Mathew's Lutheran Church extends the bounty of the garden beyond just parishioners.
 Garden plots are available through a sponsorship program for low-income residents and additional plots are maintained by volunteers that donate garden yields to the Church’s food pantry.

 The Sustainability Plan also includes strategies to reduce motor vehicle use by encouraging walking and biking transportation options.
 These suggested strategies are further outlined through action steps included in the 2013 Bike and Pedestrian Plan.
 This has led the Town to pursue new active living projects each year including the installation of new bike racks, cross walks and bike/walking trails.
+This past year, the Town received a HEAL Implementation Grant to support further bike infrastructure projects like by designing priority cycling routes and installing signs and pavement markings.

 Bel Air’s HEAL Campaign Leaders note the importance of the extensive community partners that have been instrumental in supporting health and wellness policies and practices.
 As outlined in the Sustainability Action Plan, the Town strives “to be a community that engages in partnerships – between the Town Government and its citizens, between Bel Air’s public and private sectors, and between the Town and external organizations – to creatively integrate a sound economy, a healthy environment, and a caring society.”
 The HEAL initiative, as well as the Town’s wider community heath goals, are a combined effort that the Town employees and residents will continue to evolve and implement through the support of an extensive network of individuals and organizations invested in the health and wellbeing of the Bel Air community.